-The definitive Özilography was churned out over a year ago by Brian Phillips on the dearly departed Grantland, but hardly a week passes without an ö-themed epistle making its way into our lives, whether panegyric, hagiography or otherwise.
-This unholy babel can be tiresome, but is also a tribute to the mystique of this gifted, infuriating player.
+The definitive Özilography was churned out two years ago by Brian Phillips on the dearly departed Grantland, but hardly a week passes without an ö-themed epistle making its way into our lives, whether panegyric, hagiography or otherwise.
+This unholy babel can be tiresome but is also a tribute to the mystique of this gifted, infuriating player.

 David Moyes, a man who once spent £28 million on Marouane Fellaini, is famously unconvinced by Mesut Özil.
 “The jury’s still out,” according to the Glaswegian, and to a certain extent he is correct.
 Even now, after a calendar year in which Özil has been nothing short of a phenomenon, there are plenty who question his bona fides.